The 5Ws of Will Writing

 The process is easy as 1, 2, 3!

 - Choose a trusted Wills and Estates lawyer, or notary if you live in Quebec, who will likely start with a simple estate planning questionnaire.
 It will help them know more about you and what you want to accomplish.

 - Sit down with them to discuss your answers.
 Talk about who you want to leave your estate to, and if you want to include a charitable gift in your plan.
 If you haven’t already spoken to your financial advisor about relevant tax saving strategies, you can explore that with your legal advisor as well.

 - Finally, your legal advisor will draft the documents for your review.
 Be sure to do a thorough review of everything before signing.
 You will want to make sure that the details are as you agreed.

-One of our Wills and Estates lawyers at Ross & McBride can take you through this process.
+If you are in Ontario, one of our Wills and Estates lawyers at Ross & McBride can take you through this process.